Ten deploys a day. One of them breaks. An agent catches it, works out why, and fixes it.

 Vercel made deploying disappear.
 Polylane does the same for everything that comes after: watching, debugging, and fixing production.

-Join the waitlist
+Join the waitlistEvery supported resource.

 The Vercel resource types that show up in your graph.

-Webhooks keep the graph current, so the moment you ship, the record exists: what deployed, what domain moved, what config changed.
-When production breaks twelve minutes after a deploy, the investigation starts from that deploy, not from scratch.
+The moment you ship, the graph knows: what deployed, which domain moved, what config changed.
+When production breaks twelve minutes later, the investigation starts from that deploy.

 Alerts triaged on arrival

-Domains pointed at the wrong project, certificates about to expire, environments drifting apart: every resource carries its advisories, each one marked fixable in place or with guidance.
+Domains pointed at the wrong project, certificates about to expire, environments drifting apart.
+Every resource carries its advisories, each one marked fixable in place or with guidance.

 Questions.